kjhnns/johannesklumpe/src/blog/learn-coding-by-building-something-for-your-friends/index.md

 ![Downloads of myMates on SourceForge](./images/003.png) Figure 3.
 Downloads of myMates on SourceForge

 It came as a surprise to me that people were interested in the product.
 Yet most of the installations came from other developers who studied the codebase.
-I still felt like this side-project had merit for a small community of real users.
+Nevertheless, I still feel like this side-project had merit for a small community of real users.
 For example, I got an email from a church community that hosted an instance for their kids to have a safe place for them on the internet.

-Although I never managed to monetize the product and due to my bachelor studies the project halted, I still learned a lot.
-Through the work on the features and the lessons that I learned from unused features, I did not only pick up how to code but also learned user-centric product design.
+Although I never managed to monetize the product and due to my bachelor studies the project halted, I still learned a lot from this experience.
+I came to the conclusion that there is no right or wrong way to build something.
+If it is interesting to you, you should just start doing it in your own way.
+Money and attention can be a motivation but ideally you are interested in what you do.
+So much that you are willing to do it for free as long as it serves a purpose.